• Level of education

 Description

 Functional genetics aims to better understand the relationships between genotype and phenotype.
-This course integrates various aspects of the analysis of gene and genome function at the whole-genome level using in vivo approaches, as well as transcriptional and expression regulation of eukaryotic genomes.
-The course is illustrated by concrete examples of developmental genetics in physiological and pathological contexts.
+This course integrates the various aspects of gene and genome function analysis at the whole-genome level using in vivo approaches, as well as transcriptional regulation and regulation of eukaryotic genome expression.
+The course is illustrated with concrete examples in developmental genetics in physiological and pathological contexts.

 Read more